BlueOS-community/Deploy-BlueOS-Extension/README.md

 # Deploy-BlueOS-Extension
 An action for building a BlueOS Extension and deploying it to a Docker registry.

-Automatically builds for multiple hardware architectures, and provides inputs for common BlueOS Extesnion metadata variables to pass to your Dockerfile when building.
+Automatically builds for multiple hardware architectures, and provides inputs for common BlueOS Extension metadata variables to pass to your Dockerfile when building.

 ## Input Variables